microsoft/workshop-library/resume-website-workshop/1-create-html.md

 	</html>
     ```

-1. Notice how as you type (or copy and paste) the browser window on the right automatically updates with the information you've added.
+1. Notice how as you type (or copy and paste), the browser window on the right automatically updates with the information you've added.

 ### Exploring the code

-We used several tags to display our page.
-Below is a table talking about each tag and what they mean.
-As you look at the code, notice the HTML is in all lower case letters, and the use of tabs to create an outline for the code.
+You used several tags to display your new page.
+Below is a table that describes each of these tags and what it is used for.
+As you look at the code, notice that the HTML is in all lower case letters, and that you use tabs to create an outline for the code.
 While this isn't required, it does make your HTML much more readable.

 | tag                          | description                                                                                                                                                                                                      |
 | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |